 The extension provides a slick and compact Facebook experience.
 You can view your friends’ updates in your news feed, view posts with photos only, view your notifications, view your inbox (a semi-functional version), your profile and also post updates.
 You can interact with your friends from the extension by commenting on and liking their posts.

 Posting status updates from Facebook for Chrome is probably best limited to text updates, since it is unable to embed links.
 Any links you share will simply appear as a clickable link next to your text, and not in Facebook’s usual style.
 If you’re looking for a way to post Facebook updates, check out the Shareaholic extension, which is also available for Firefox, Safari, Internet Explorer and Opera.
-To find out more about the Shareaholic Chrome extension, be sure to read our in-depth review.

 Read a full review of Facebook for Chrome.